CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: Discussion

 \section{Discussion}

-In this section, we reflect on our findings to understand the broader implications for designing AI-mediated organizational memory systems.
-Our field study revealed several key tensions and opportunities that extend beyond the specific technical features of CHOIR to more fundamental questions about how knowledge management systems can effectively support collaborative work in research organizations.
+We reflect on our findings to understand implications for designing AI-mediated organizational memory systems.
+Our field study revealed several key tensions and opportunities that extend beyond \sys{}'s technical features to more fundamental questions about how knowledge management systems can support collaborative work in research organizations.